(a) Initial Disclosure. Within 20 days of the filing of an answer, disciplinary counsel and respondent shall exchange:

 (g) Failure to Disclose.
 If a party fails to timely disclose a witness’s name and address, any statements by the witness, summaries of witness interviews, or other evidence required to be disclosed or exchanged under this rule, the hearing panel may grant a continuance of the hearing, preclude the party from calling the witness or introducing the document, or take such other action as may be appropriate.
 In the event disciplinary counsel has not timely disclosed exculpatory material, the hearing panel may require the matter to be disclosed and grant a continuance, or take such other action as may be appropriate.

 (h) Resolution of Disputes.
-Disputes concerning discovery shall be determined by the hearing panel.
-Review of these decisions shall not be subject to an interlocutory appeal; instead these decisions must be challenged by filing objections or a brief pursuant to Rule 27(a).
+Disputes concerning discovery shall be determined by the chair of the hearing panel.
+Review of these decisions shall not be subject to review by the hearing panel or to an interlocutory appeal; instead these decisions must be challenged by filing objections or a brief pursuant to Rule 27(a).

 (i) Pre-Hearing Conferences.
-The hearing panel may require the respondent and disciplinary counsel to participate in a pre-hearing conference in person or by telephone.
+The chair of the hearing panel may require the respondent and disciplinary counsel to participate in a pre-hearing conference in person or by telephone.
 Either party may request a pre-hearing conference.
 Scheduling of a pre-hearing conference is at the sole discretion of the chair of the hearing panel.